kasparsj/ofxLooper/README.md

 ## FramesBuffer

-This addone is based on FramesBuffer written by: https://forum.openframeworks.cc/u/lilive
+This addone is based on FramesBuffer from: https://forum.openframeworks.cc/t/live-sampling-video-grabber/35655

-https://forum.openframeworks.cc/t/live-sampling-video-grabber/35655